manan-luthra/manan-luthra.github.io/tess.md

 Leg 2: BEF  <br>
 Leg 3: AGH  <br>
 Leg 4: AIJ <br>
-Leg tips are always the letter that comes later in alphabetical order.
-A and B are points on the body.

-## Tessellated leg design
+## Tessellated Leg Design
 <img src="https://user-images.githubusercontent.com/105019328/216862691-cf6e7ac2-5306-44ae-84a6-d55ff7cecc62.jpg" height= "375" width= "650" >
 <img src="https://user-images.githubusercontent.com/105019328/216862699-5d7735fc-ba8f-41b7-9b0a-c169e66eabfd.jpg" height= "375" width= "650" >
 <img src="https://user-images.githubusercontent.com/105019328/216862705-3f212155-597f-41fe-8a01-df5c4517ac91.jpg" height= "375" width= "650" >

 ## Parameter Identification

-1. Buckling Test
+- Buckling Test

 This experiment aimed at determining whether our system buckles due to axial load.
 When assessing and designing structures, there are usually two main concerns: (1) the structure's ability to support a given load without experiencing excessive stress, and (2) the structure's ability to support a given load without incurring unacceptable deformation.
 In this experiment, the element to be tested is a single layer (laser cut) tessellation of the prototype.
 A setup was created using LEGOs which allowed us to put load on the leg and perform the test as shown in the image below.